MadL1me/RhythmGE/README.md

 ```

 ### File Readers
-You can use existing file reader for various programming languages and game engines (currently available only for C#), which is stored in **/Readers** folder
+You can use existing file reader for various programming languages and game engines (currently available only for C#), which is stored in **/Readers** folder.

 ## TODO for v1.0 release
 - [ ] User-creatable timestamp prefabs, with metadata templates